chimplie/debug-app/README.md

 RAM Consumption Request
 -----------------------

+Set `CONSUME_MEMORY` environment variable to desired amount of megabytes to be consumed by application.

+### RAM Consumption Request

 You can ask application to reserve certain amount of memory by sending `GET` request to the route `/load-test/ram/add/:amount`.
-Where `:amount` is the number of bytes to reserve.
+Where `amount` is the number of megabytes to reserve.
+To set consumed memory exactly to `amount` use `/load-test/ram/set/:amount`.

 It is also possible to free reserved memory by sending `GET` request to the route `/load-test/ram/free/:amount`.
-In this case the `:amount` of bytes will be freed.
+In this case the `amount` of megabytes will be freed.
 However, remember, that the application memory may not be freed immediately due to Node.js garbage collection specifics.

 Request Server Stop
 -------------------